-APPENDIX 7.1
+APPENDIX 7.I

-This version: July 1, 2008 November 15, 2012
+This version: July 1, 2008 Approved November 15, 2012; effective January 1, 2013

 Replaces version: February 14, 2006Last approved: July 1, 2008

 EMERGING MARKET DEBT INVESTMENT GUIDELINES

 The purpose for these performance objectives ("Objectives") and management guidelines ("Guidelines") is to clearly state the investment approach, define performance objectives and to control risk in the management of the Emerging Market Debt allocation of the Fund ("the Program").
 These Objectives and Guidelines shall be subject to ongoing review by the Committee.
 Capital market conditions, changes in the investment industry, new financial instruments, or a change in the Committee's risk tolerance, are among factors to be considered in determining whether the Guidelines shall be revised.